Andrew-M-C/SMB-CIFS_discovery/README.md

-# SMB-CIFS_discovery
+# SMB/CIFS_discovery

+Basic Description
+---

 Embedded utility to discover SMB/CIFS servers in local area network.
-Work on MIPS lower ended.
+Currently work on MIPS lower ended.

+Detailed Description
+---

+This repository is to implemented a simple utility with SMB/CIFS discover and top directory listing.
+This utility is designed for embedded system, whose ROM resources are quite limited.

+This utility use JSON string for outputting, which is very easy to redirect to pipe, UNIX domain socket, files and other inter-process-commucations.

+Problems
+---

+I have not completed it yet because I have met a mysterious problem.
+Here is the [question on StackOverflow](http://stackoverflow.com/questions/41034511/c-function-parameter-mysteriously-drifted#)

+Any person who know how to solve or have any suggestion, please welcome to comment on the StackOverflow site.
+Or [send me an Email](mailto:laplacezhang@126.com).

+Thanks at advance!